Aftermath of the George Floyd protests in Minneapolis–Saint Paul: Minneapolis police station arson

 Williams was a self-described semiprofessional basketball player, social media influencer, and aspiring documentary film maker.
 Authorities used videos he had posted of himself on the social media website TikTok, as well as surveillance footage of the property, to connect him to the destruction of the third precinct in Minneapolis.
 Court documents alleged that Williams worked with Turner to light an incendiary device and helped accelerate the fire.
 Turner was sentenced to three years in prison and ordered to pay $12 million in restitution.
 Williams was sentenced to 27 months in prison, a length of time shorter than the other three men who had pled guilty to the crime.

 While other people started the initial fire, authorities alleged that Wolf accelerated it by pushing material into it and that he later entered the building.
 Days afterwards, authorities found Wolf in possession of weapons and riot gear he allegedly stole from the building the night of May 28.
-Wolfe received a three-and-a-half year prison sentence for the arson charge.
+Wolf received a three-and-a-half-year prison sentence for the arson charge.
 Wolf knew George Floyd casually from the Salvation Army Harbor Light Center homeless shelter where Floyd was once a security guard and Wolf had received free meals.
 In a media interview after his guilty plea, Wolfe denied being a part of any extremist organization or being influenced by a radical ideology and said that his bipolar disorder put him in a manic state during the unrest.